kasteway/Logestic_Regression/README.md

 ---

-## Algorithms used Sigmoid Function:
+## Sigmoid Function used for Logistic Regression:

 The sigmoid function is a way to transform values into a bounded range of 0 to 1, making it extremely useful in fields like machine learning for tasks such as binary classification.
 The sigmoid function, often used in logistic regression and neural networks, is a mathematical function that turns any real-valued number into a value between 0 and 1.